 Please mark the extent to which you disagree or agree with each of the following.
 At this school...

-- T q58 the principal/school leader encourages feedback through regular meetings with parent and teacher leaders. - 1 = Strongly disagree, 2 = Disagree, 3 = Agree, 4 = Strongly agree
+Т q58 the principal/school leader encourages feedback through regular meetings with parent and teacher leaders.

 How much influence do teachers have over school policy in each of the areas below?